-By default, encrypt-config encrypts a (short) list of default sensitive properties.
-If you want more properties to be encrypted, you can add a nifi.sensitive.props.additional.keys setting with a comma-separated list of additional sensitive properties to your minifi.properties file before running the encrypt-config tool.
-For example,
+By default, encrypt-config encrypts a short list of default sensitive properties.
+To encrypt more properties, add a nifi .sensitive.props.additional.keys setting with a comma-separated list of additional sensitive properties to your minifi.p roperties file before running the encrypt-config tool.
+For example: